fandemonium/blog/_posts/2015-06-10-SWC-NIH-NCI.md

 3. Make sure the facility you are going to is the only facility with that name in the area.
 With that being said, there were 2 NCI in Maryland.
 There were some panicing moments, but that's a story for another time :).

+4. Uber (and your smart phone with data access...) is your best friend in a metro area!

 4. Timing is always challenging.
 While it is important to build the basics, students may be able to battle through the easy commands on their own with a breif introduction.
 As I mentioned